xiaoxian9799/newbieWiki/Methods.md

 - Named arguments allow you to specify the value for a parameter using its name rather than position.
 - Optional parameters allow you to omit those arguments when calling the method.

+A class defines a type of object, but it's not an object itself.
+An object is a concrete entity based on a class.